silentgameplays/Manhunt-fix-Windows-10/Manhunt Fix for Windows 10 build 1909/README.md

 2.Go to Control Panel>Programs>Programs and Features>Turn Windows Features on or off>Legacy Components>Enable Direct Play

-3.Fixing the gate bug and crashes:

--Download and extract all the files using this link: https://github.com/fkortsagin/Manhunt-fix-Windows-10/ into the Manhunt Directory C:\Program Files (x86)\Steam\SteamApps\common\Manhunt

--Run the Manhunt Fix.bat file
+3.Run the Manhunt Fix.bat file

-# 4.(Optional Step) Fixing other crashes and glitches(NVIDIA Users ONLY AMD users can skip this step):

--For Nvidia users>Nvidia Control Panel>Manage 3D Settings>Program Settings>Preferred Refresh Rate>Application Controlled

--For Nvidia users>Nvidia Control Panel>Manage 3D Settings>Program Settings>:Vsync:on

--For Nvidia users>Nvidia Control Panel>Manage 3D Settings>Program Settings>:Tripple Buffering:on

-5.Fixing the annoying sound loops with poop sounds and porn sounds by disabling them completely:
+4. Disabling audio sound loops completely by removing audio:
+Manually:

--Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\PORN folder and find the file named PORN.RIB and change it to something like p0rn.RIB
+- Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\PORN folder and find the file named PORN.RIB and change it to something like p0rn.RIB
+- Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB

--Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB
+- Go to C:\Program Files (x86)\Steam\steamapps\common\Manhunt\audio\PC\SCRIPTED\CRAPPER folder and find the file named CRAPPER.RIB and change it to something like cr@pper.RIB

 That's it,you are good to go,enjoy the game.